Racial Profiling Curriculum and Resources

 To help create this dialogue, NEA has joined a curriculum workgroup with the NAACP, Not In Our Town/Not in Our School, Teaching Tolerance/Southern Poverty Law Center, The Lawyers Committee for Civil Rights Under Law, American Federation of Teachers (AFT), Human Rights Educators of the USA (HRE-USA) Network, and Facing History and Ourselves.
 The workgroup has identified and/or developed the materials below to help educators, parents, administrators, and youth address the problem of racial profiling.
 These material include tips for youth on how to interact during encounters with law enforcement.
-These materials are “living” documents which will be improved on a regular basis.
-We hope you find them helpful and that you will join our movement to end racial profiling.

 - Racial Profiling Curriculum Guide (organized by topic) - a guide to select existing curriculum and lesson plans